-Table 7: Types of insulin preparations and action profiles [31]
+Table 7.
+Types of Insulin Preparations and Action Profiles (30)

-Insulin Onset (h) Peak (h) Duration (h)
+Insulin Onset Peak Duration

+Insulin lispro 15-30 mins 0.5-2 hrs 2-5 hrs

+(rapid acting)

+Insulin aspart 15 mins 1-3 hrs 3-5 hrs

+(rapid acting)

+Insulin glulisine 12-30 mins 1.5 hrs 5-6 hrs

+(rapid acting)

-Fiasp (ultra-fast acting) 0.083 0.5 3-5
+Fiasp 5 mins 0.5 hrs 3-5 hrs

-Aspart, Glulisine, Lispro (rapid acting) 0.15-0.35 1-3 3-5
+(ultra-rapid acting)

-Regular (short acting) 0.5-1 2-4 5-8
+Regular 0.5-1 hrs 2-4 hrs 5-8 hrs

+(short acting)

-NPH (Neutral Protamine Hagedorn) 2-4 4-10 8-16
+NPH 2-4 hrs 4-10 hrs 8-16 hrs

+(medium acting)

+Insulin glargine 2-4 hrs None 24 hrs

-Glargine (long acting) 2-4 none 24
+(long acting)

-Detemir (long acting) 1-2 6-12 20-24
+Insulin detemir 1-2 hrs 6-12 hrs 20-24 hrs

+(long acting)

+Insulin degludec 0.5-1.5 hrs none 42 hrs

+(ultra-long acting)

+Insulin glargine U300 6 hrs none 24-36 hrs

-Degludec (ultra-long acting) 0.5-1.5 none >24
+(ultra-long acting)

-The intermittent, short acting insulin given as a bolus should be given 15 minutes before the meal in order to have its full effect when glucose rises during and after the meal.
+The intermittent, short acting insulin given as a bolus should be injected 15 minutes before the meal in order to have its full effect when glucose rises during and after the meal.
 For infants and toddlers, these short acting insulin doses may be given after the meal if food consumption has been found to be unpredictable.
 In addition to the 3 meals, additional amounts of short acting insulin may be taken to cover snacks, and to reduce blood glucose concentration as appropriate at bedtime.
 An insulin "pen" is a convenient way of carrying multiple doses in a single dispenser but this pen device does not reduce the burden of multiple insulin injections.
-Super long-acting insulin preparations e.g. Degludec or super fast acting insulin e.g. FIAsp(Ultra-Fast acting insulin Aspart) are being introduced and may have advantages in specific situations.
-In particular, a super-fast acting insulin would allow more rapid equilibration between the systemic and portal circulations, so offering advantages to prevent excessive rise in glucose after a meal and avoiding later development of post-prandial hypoglycemia.[32, 33]
+Super long-acting insulin preparations e.g. Degludec or super-fast acting insulin e.g. FIAsp(Ultra-Fast acting insulin Aspart) are available and may have advantages in specific situations.
+In particular, a super-fast acting insulin would allow more rapid equilibration between the systemic and portal circulations, so offering advantages to prevent excessive rise in glucose after a meal and avoiding later development of post-prandial hypoglycemia (31, 32).
+The half-life of insulin degludec exceeds the dosing interval resulting in a very low peak:trough ratio at steady state.

 An alternative and better method of insulin delivery is the use of continuous subcutaneous insulin infusion (CSII) through use of an insulin pump.
-In this case, only short acting insulin e.g. Humalog, Apidra, Novolog, or FiAsp is taken as a continuous basal infusion and multiple boluses of insulin are given as above.
-The newer generation of CSII pumps automatically calculate meal and/or correction boluses based on input insulin-to carbohydrate ratios and insulin sensitivity factors.
+In this case, only short acting insulin e.g., lispro, glulisine), aspart, or FiAsp is taken as a continuous basal infusion and multiple boluses of insulin are given as above.
+The newer generation of CSII pumps automatically calculate meal and/or correction boluses based on input insulin-to carbohydrate ratios and insulin sensitivity factors plus estimates of the amount of carbohydrate consumed.
 The infusion site is best changed every 2 days to avoid skin infections.
-The advantages of CSII when used correctly are that insulin is delivered only as needed, and not in an anticipatory fashion as with long acting insulin.
+The advantages of CSII when used correctly are that insulin is delivered only as needed, and not in an anticipatory fashion as with long-acting insulin.
 Insulin boluses are also delivered only as needed, nutritional intake may be more liberal, glycemic excursions both as hyperglycemic and hypoglycemic episodes can be reduced, and the system is convenient and portable.
-Patients receiving insulin via CSII and their parents have generally reported improved treatment satisfaction.
-The one disadvantage of CSII is that since only short acting insulin is used (effects of rapid acting insulins are dissipated within 3 hours), any blockage in the tubing or pump failure can lead to rapid onset of hyperglycemia, accumulation of serum ketones and an uncontrolled diabetic state.
+Patients receiving insulin via CSII and their parents generally reported improved satisfaction.
+The one disadvantage of CSII is that since only short acting insulin is used (effects of rapid acting insulins are dissipated within 3 hours), any blockage in the tubing or pump failure can lead to rapid onset of hyperglycemia, accumulation of serum ketones, and an uncontrolled diabetic state.
 Thus, patients and their care-givers must be educated on treatment of hyperglycemia with an insulin pen or syringe in case of suspected pump malfunction which can be a common cause of DKA.